Skip to main content

 To make the most out of anchors and ensure they effectively improve usability, consider implementing the following best practices:

 • Establish a consistent naming convention for anchors across your Confluence Cloud spaces.
-Clear and descriptive names not only facilitate easier identification but also contribute to a more organised and intuitive navigation experience for users.
+Clear and descriptive names not only make sections easier to identify, but also contribute to a more organised and intuitive navigation experience for users.

-• Carefully consider the placement of anchors within your pages to optimise user engagement and accessibility.
-Strategically placing anchors at the beginning of key sections or headings allows users to navigate directly to relevant content with ease.
+• Carefully consider the placement of anchors on your pages to optimise user engagement and accessibility.
+Strategically place anchors at the beginning of key sections or headings to help users navigate to the right content with ease.

-• Regularly test anchors within your Confluence Cloud pages to ensure they function as intended across different browsers and devices.
+• Regularly test anchors on your Confluence Cloud pages to ensure they function as you’d hope.
 Conduct thorough validation checks to verify that anchor links accurately direct users to the specified content without any disruptions.

-• Prioritise accessibility by ensuring that anchor links are easily identifiable and navigable for all users, including those utilising assistive technologies.
-Incorporate descriptive text to boost accessibility.
+• Make anchor links more accessible by ensuring they are easily identifiable for all users, including those using assistive technologies.
+For example, you can incorporate descriptive text to boost accessibility.

 Anchors give users a simple yet effective way to improve navigation and user experience.
-By harnessing the full potential of anchors in Confluence Cloud, organisations can help foster productivity and collaboration across teams.
+By harnessing the full potential of anchors in Confluence Cloud, you can boost productivity and collaboration across your organisation.

 Improve your Confluence page structure